We use cookies on this site to enhance your experience.

 Students are required to contact their field instructor immediately to report illness or any other situation requiring absence from placement.
 The field instructor will inform the field coordinator of any absences exceeding three consecutive days.
 Students do not attend placement during Reading Week.
 Should they wish to attend that week they may negotiate with their instructor to take other days away.

-In consultation with the field office, students may be away from placement for planned and unexpected absences, such as notices of closure by agency (e.g. snow days, strike), as well as critical events (documented illness, serious family difficulties, etc.) to a maximum of 10 hours without being required to make up lost placement time.
+In consultation with the field office, students may be away from placement for planned and unexpected absences, such as notices of closure by agency (e.g. strike), as well as critical events (documented illness, serious family difficulties, etc.) to a maximum of 10 hours without being required to make up lost placement time.

 If the student is away or is planning to be away from the placement for a week or more, the field instructor, field advisor and the field coordinator must be notified, by the student, as soon as possible.
 These four people will consult and decide upon a plan suitable to the circumstances.
 Normally, an student will make up any time off over and above time off allowed for critical or health related situations.
 Overtime accrued before the situation occurred will serve as make-up time.